S-Dey/Udacity-Linux-Server-Configuration-Project/README.md

 $ chmod 644 authorized_keys
 ```

-Now go back to your local machine and copy the content of the public key file `~/.ssh/udacity_project.pub`.
+After you have run all the above commands, go back to your local machine and copy the content of the public key file `~/.ssh/udacity_project.pub`.

 Paste the public key to the virtual server's `authorized_keys` file using `nano` or any other text editor, and save: